-I tried that and burned a good 5 years trying to make freelancing work in the combat sports niche.
+I tried that and burned a good 5 years trying to make freelancing work in the combat sports niche (my “passion”).
 The whole time I was turning my back on my background in healthcare and missing out on a really lucrative opportunity and faster freedom from employment.

 Figuring the exact twist on your experience can take some time and is definitely NOT something you should do alone.
-If you want some input, consider using your free trial month in the BF Academy to swing by the Skype group and talk with me and other community members (you’re free to stay forever even if you don’t join.)
+If you want some input, consider swinging by the BF community boards to talk with me and other community members.

 Value is everything in freelancing (and it’s getting that way in employment too).

 Think about it.
-If you can get (or save) them more than what they pay you, then your hourly rate isn’t a big deal to them (even if it feels high to you.)
+If you can earn (or save) them more than what they pay you, then your hourly rate isn’t a big deal to them (even if it feels high to you.)

 Refining and understanding the value you offer (and what your niche needs) is a process, so if you don’t know where to start, this post on value should help.

-That’s why in 2019, I want to see EVERYBODY in the BlackFreelance community making big strides to get to and PASS $75/hr.
+That’s why this year, I want to see EVERYBODY in the BlackFreelance community making big strides to get to and PASS $100/hr.

 Want to raise your rates this year but still have questions?
 Let’s talk in the comments.